18 to 21: Raising the Tobacco Sales Age

 The brain is the last organ in the human body to develop fully.
 Brain development continues until the early to mid-20s.
 Nicotine exposure during periods of significant brain development, such as adolescence, can disrupt the growth of brain circuits that control attention, learning, and susceptibility to addiction.

-Did you know that vaping products, especially pod-mods that use nicotine salts all have nicotine?
+Did you know that vaping products, like JUULs, that use liquids all provide high concetrations of nicotine?
 Trust https://truthinitiative.org/.

 The penalties at the state level apply to not only the purchase, but the use and possession of tobacco products.
 You may be able to buy, but if you are underage – 21 years – and caught using a tobacco product or have it in your possession you can be cited under the law.

-The City of El Paso Department of Public Health and the Prevention Resource Center at Aliviane, Inc. conduct retail education on an on-going basis.
+The City of El Paso Department of Public Health and the Prevention Resource Center at Aliviane, Inc. both conduct retail education visits througout the year.
+We are working with both of these organization to offer retailers material to help them comply with the new law.

 Campaign for Tobacco Free Kids.
 (2018, January).
 21 Reasons to Raise the Tobacco Sale Age to 21 in Texas.
 Retrieved from Texas 21: www.texas21.org